-In most cases, it is hoped that complaints can be dealt with informally as detailed below:
+In most cases, it is hoped that grievances and complaints can be dealt with informally as detailed below:

-- Depending on what the issue is, a decision should be taken as to who the best person is to lead on attempting to resolve the situation informally.
-If an issue has arisen between two members in a group then the group leader may be the best person supported by the Groups' Coordinator, if felt appropriate.
+- Depending on the nature of the issue, the Executive Committee will decide who is the best person to lead on attempting an informal resolution to the situation.
+If an issue has arisen between two members in a group, then the group leader may be the best person supported by the Groups' Co-ordinator, if felt appropriate.
 For issues involving committee members it will be best for another committee member to attempt to mediate and try to find a solution.
-The initial stage requires checking with the party raising the concern as to whether s/he is willing to accept an informal outcome as opposed to going through a formal process. - The person(s) identified to lead on the informal stage will hold an informal discussion with all relevant parties.
-The purpose of this would be to understand the problem and hear each party's views.
-The parties may decide to put their concerns or complaints in writing and, for the sake of clarity, this is often helpful. - If there are several people involved with the complaint it may be deemed appropriate to speak with others mentioned so that as full a picture as possible is obtained.
+The initial stage requires checking with the party raising the concern as to whether he or she is willing to accept an informal outcome as opposed to going through a formal process. - The person(s) identified to lead on the informal stage will hold an informal discussion with all relevant parties.
+The purpose of this would be to understand the problem and hear each party's